 Navigating real estate transactions can be difficult if you’re not familiar with the vocabulary that’s often used in listings.
-As your local real estate experts, we’re happy to guide you through all your real estate transactions, but for those of you looking to have a better understanding of what some lesser known terminology means, we’ve come up with this handy guide.
+As your local real estate experts, we’re happy to guide you through all your real estate transactions, but if you want to have a better understanding of what some lesser known terminology means, this handy guide is for you.

 A short sale is a real estate transaction wherein the lender agrees to accept less than the mortgage amount owed by the homeowner.
 Short Sales can be a great alternative to foreclosure for home sellers, and an opportunity for buyers to purchase a property below its market value.

-No matter if you’re looking to sell a short sale home, or buy a short sale property, having an experienced real estate agent guide the transaction is key for a successful experience.
+Whether you’re looking to sell a short sale home or buy a short sale property, having an experienced real estate agent to guide you through the transaction is key for a successful experience.

 Having a real estate agent that has experience in REOs is invaluable to your transaction.
 Although the process of buying real estate owned properties is similar, your agent will be able to help you navigate negotiating with lenders and how to calculate future costs.